 Polyculture is a form of permaculture that shifts from our current monoculture way of growing our food.

-It can help to reduce weeding by filling in the gaps where weeds would thrive with fast growing crops that you can harvest within a few weeks.
+It can help to reduce weeding by filling in the gaps where weeds would thrive with fast-growing vegetables that you can harvest within a few weeks.
 I would consider polyculture gardening a more intricate version of successional sowing.

-It also involves companion planting and attracting beneficial insects which help to deter pests (think alliums and herbs).
+It also involves companion planting flowers and attracting beneficial insects which help to deter pests.
 I’ve noticed that the slightly greater proximity of the plants does help to mask more smells to deter pests.

 Some vegetables have a deep root system while others have a swallow one, by mixing different vegetables within a bed you can maximize the growing area.